ccjmne/blog/content/posts/going-horizontal.md

 ## The few forms of horizontal alignment

-   In the wild, I identified four classes of occurrences begging for what I shall call *intralinear partitioning*—though you don't need to worry, I won't call it that again...
-Surely.
-Let's recognise, appreciate, celebrate and reproduce them!
+   In the wild, I identified four classes of occurrences itching for what I shall refer to as *intralinear partitioning* (I promise, it's the last time I call it that).
+In this article, we'll appreciate and learn to reproduce the first three.

-### Lists in a grid
+### The list in a grid

-   Collections of items may very well be one-dimensional, but it turns out that organising them in a grid is quite natural, unless you're a stock exchange banner designer, of course, but then I believe that the idea is indeed to have the list forever scrolling: I suppose keeping it linear lets you conceal the finiteness of your data.
+   Collections of items are quite happily organised in a grid, unless you're a stock exchange ticker tape designer, of course.
+As such, so long as you want to *present* your data rather than have it seemingly scroll forever, the matrix is a practical ally.

-Here's the output of `ls`, a specimen I'm sure you've come across before:
+   For illustration, here's the output of `ls`, a specimen I'm sure you've come across before:

 ```sh
 ls -F